Diabetes Care & Education

 NOTE: Patients may need a referral from their practitioner to participate in the program.

-Free monthly Diabetes Support and Education Meetings: First Tuesday of every month in the AVH Lecture Room, 6:30 PM - 8:00 PM.
+Free Diabetes Support Group Meetings are held on the first Tuesday of every other month in the AVH Mt.
+Adams Conference Room at 6:00 PM.
 Open to the public.
-For more information, please call (603) 326-5631.
+For more information, please call (603) 326-5692.